 1. Visit Mistico Arenal Hanging Brides Park

-Mistico Arenal Hanging Bridges Park – Walking across a network of bridges hanging high about the rainforest is one of the most iconic things to do in Costa Rica and Arenal is one of the best places to do it.
-I would put this at the top of your list of things to do in La Fortuna.
+Walking across a network of bridges hanging high about the rainforest is one of the most iconic things to do in all of Costa Rica and La Fortuna is one of the best places to do it.

 2. Take a hike in Arenal Volcano National Park

-Arenal Volcano Hike – Arenal volcano is imposing and visible from right within the town (it’s stunning at sunset) but you can also take a hike on the volcano.
+Arenal volcano is imposing and visible from right within the town (it’s stunning at sunset) but you can also take a hike on the volcano.
 I went with a guide, which is probably for the best since I did once end up walking down a volcano barefoot in Nicaragua.
-Check out my suggested tours below.

 3. Visit La Fortuna Waterfall